 Washington Legislature loosens restrictions on police pursuits as Legislature backs initiative walking back chase reforms

 Mar.
-5—OLYMPIA — The Washington Legislature has loosened restrictions on law enforcement pursuits in the state, circumventing the need for voter approval in November.
+7—OLYMPIA — The Washington Legislature has loosened restrictions on law enforcement pursuits in the state, circumventing the need for voter approval in November.

 Last year, more than 400,000 Washingtonians signed a ballot measure, Initiative 2113, that would have overturned the state law preventing an officer from embarking on a car chase unless they have "reasonable suspicion" a person has committed certain crimes, such as a violent offense or driving while drunk or high on drugs.

-Note: Editor's note: This story was changed on March 7, 2024, to correct the first name of Liberty Lake Police Chief Damon Simmons.